 3. Sales marketing alignment — More collaboration, fewer silos

-4. Better results — Higher return on investment
+4. Better results — A higher return on investment

 5. Clients like it — Yes, really